aayush1013/aayush1013/README.md

 - 👋 Hi, I’m Aayush Mittal
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in becoming a Software Development Engineer
-- 🌱 I’m currently into competitive programming
+- 🌱 I’m currently into Data Strcuture and Algorithm and Competitive Programming
-- 💞️ I’m looking to collaborate on ...Any mentor who can guide me through GSoC
+- 💞️ I’m looking to collaborate on ...Web Development Projects
 - 📫 How to reach me ...aayush102003@gmail.com

 <!---